Our Mobile Deposit feature provides the ease of depositing your checks at anywhere, anytime without coming into our physical location.

 - You will receive a message saying “Deposit successful.”
 This means the process worked.

-- Look for the email notification confirming the deposit was received.
+- Look for the email confirming the deposit was received.
 Don’t spend the money yet - deposits are not immediate and are subject to verification.

 - Mark your check so you know it has been deposited.
 Keep your check in a safe place for a couple of weeks, then shred.